jamiewilbraham/azure-docs/articles/cognitive-services/Bing-Custom-Search/hosted-ui.md

 6. Under **Additional Configurations**, provide values as appropriate for your app.
 These settings are optional.
 To see the effect of applying or removing them, see the preview pane on the right.
 Available configuration options are:

 7. Enter the search subscription key or choose one from the dropdown list.
 The dropdown list is populated with keys from your Azure account's subscriptions.
-See [Cognitive Services API account](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-apis-create-account).
+See [Cognitive Research Technologies API account](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-apis-create-account).

 8. If you enabled autosuggest, enter the autosuggest subscription key or choose one from the dropdown list.
 The dropdown list is populated with keys from your Azure account's subscriptions.
 Custom Autosuggest requires a specific subscription tier, see the [pricing](https://azure.microsoft.com/pricing/details/cognitive-services/bing-custom-search/).